Museum Studies Degree

 - Singular program.
 Walsh University offers the only full undergraduate major in Museum Studies in the state of Ohio, and the program is one of the few offered in the United States.

 - Real-world experience.
 Walsh has its own museum: the Hoover Historical Center.
 Museum Studies students have the opportunity to combine classroom instruction with hands-on practicum experience at the center, as well as internships in other area museums.

 - Esteemed opportunities.
 Walsh is a partner with the prestigious International Preservation Studies Center, formally known as the Campbell Center for Historic Preservation Studies. in Mount Carroll, Ill.
-Walsh students may be eligible to receive a scholarship to participate in Campbell Center workshops and work with museum professionals while earning academic credit.
+Walsh students may be eligible to receive a scholarship to participate in the center's workshops and work with museum professionals while earning academic credit.

 - Global Learning.
 Museum Studies students are highly encouraged to participate in a Global Learning experience during their degree program at Walsh.
 Sophomores, Juniors, and Seniors can study at Walsh's center in Castel Gandolfo, just outside of Rome, Italy.
 Museum Studies majors may also study at other international sites, such as Paris or London, as opportunities are available.